NTNU-SmallSat-Lab/outreach-website/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: General Issue
-about: Suggest an idea for this project
+about: New issue, relating to a new feature
 title: ''
 labels: ''
 assignees: ''